77ethers/NTERMCP/README.md

 [Claude with MCPs replaced Cursor & Windsurf.
 How did that happen?](https://wonderwhy-er.medium.com/claude-with-mcps-replaced-cursor-windsurf-how-did-that-happen-c1d1e2795e96) - A detailed exploration of how Claude with Model Context Protocol capabilities is changing developer workflows.

 ### Video
-[Claude Desktop Commander Video Tutorial](https://www.youtube.com/watch?v=ly3bed99Dy8) - Watch how to set up and use the Commander effectively.
+[NTERMCP Video Tutorial](https://www.youtube.com/watch?v=ly3bed99Dy8) - Watch how to set up and use NTERMCP effectively.

 ### Publication at AnalyticsIndiaMag
 [![analyticsindiamag.png](testemonials%2Fanalyticsindiamag.png)